janwilmans/copperspice-gettingstarted/README.md

 CopperSpice 1.6.x and beyond require C++17, however, since Visual Studio 2017 15.8 already completely supported it, the minimal version has not changed.

 ## Special note for VS2017 users
-There are two bugs you may encounter in the latest vs2017 version: (they are fixed in vs2019 16.3.8)
+There are two bugs you may encounter in all vs2017 versions: (they are fixed in vs2019 16.3.8)

 * projects that have never been opened before will fail the first compilation for a project that has NuGet references.
 This is because it does not automatically retreive the NuGet packages before building.
 * projects that have custom compilation rules coming from a Nuget package don't show the references correctly in the solution explorer.